PreviousPreviousHomeNext

 • Trotsky also wanted to try to cause a world revolution; many Russians feared that this would ruin Russia.

-The Politburo was divided into two halves.
+The Politburo was divided into two factions:

 Stalin played one side against the other to take power:

-1. First, he allied with Zinoviev and Kamenev to cover up Lenin’s Will and to get Trotsky dismissed (1925).
+1. First, he formed an alliance (the 'Troika') with Zinoviev and Kamenev to cover up Lenin’s Will and to get Trotsky dismissed (1925).

+2. Then, he advocated ‘Socialism in one country’ (he said that the USSR should first become strong, then try to bring world revolution) and allied with the Rightists to get Zinoviev and Kamenev – who had realised their error and formed the 'United Opposition' with Trotsky – dismissed (1927).
 Trotsky went into exile (1928).

-2. Then, he advocated ‘Socialism in one country’ (he said that the USSR should first become strong, then try to bring world revolution) and allied with the Rightists to get Zinoviev and Kamenev dismissed (1927).
 Stalin put his supporters into the Politburo.

 3. Finally, he argued that the NEP was uncommunist, and got Bukharin, Rykov and Tomsky dismissed (1929).